LINWEN607/congregate/runbooks/group-and-project-migration.md

 ### Post Migration with Missing Groups and Projects

 * [ ] Repearedly Check if projects or groups are missing N times.
+    * [ ] If migrating to `.com`:
+        * Reach out to support to delete the failed/partially imported projects.
+Provide the full path to the project. provided in the project migration results
+    * [ ] If migrating to `self-managed`:
+        * Delete all failed/partially imported projects listed in the project migration results.
+    * [ ] Once the projects are confirmed deleted, migrate them again.
     * [ ] If projects or groups are missing, confirm the projects and groups have successfully exported and confirm they don't actually exist on the destination instance
         * To confirm the exports have successfully exported, review the contents of `/opt/congregate/downloads` or the S3 bucket defined in the configuration.
 Make sure no export archive has a size of 42 bytes.
 That means the export archive is invalid.
         * To confirm the projects or groups don't actually exist on the destination instance, compare the results of the diff report and manually check where the project or group should be located.